Energy Savings Opportunity Scheme (ESOS)

 I took 19 organisations through Phase 1 and 23 organisations through Phase 2 including 1 within the Irish scheme - EAS - for which I am also fully accredited.
 Importantly none of my compliance submissions have failed audit or required remedial action.
 My client list for Phase 3 currently stands at 23 organisations and I have availability from October through to February 2024 at this point in time.

 ESOS requires eligible organisations to undertake 4 key steps to achieve compliance in each phase:

 conduct audits / site visits to identify cost-effective energy efficiency opportunities

 report compliance to the scheme administrator.

-Organisations can achieve exemption through certification to ISO 50001 but despite my having qualified as an ISO50001 Lead Auditor I am not finding much appetite for this approach at the moment because achieving certification just gets harder and harder – primarily due to the need for "continuous improvement" which can be prohibitively expensive - to say nothing of practically very difficult for many companies.
+There are pathways to exemption - for example certification to ISO 50001 - but despite my being a qualified 50001 Lead Auditor I am not finding much appetite for this approach at the moment because achieving certification just gets harder and harder – primarily due to the need for "continuous improvement" which can be prohibitively expensive - to say nothing of practically very difficult for many companies.

 If you have been through Phases 1 and/or 2 you'll know that you should already be collecting robust energy data which must include Transport energy.